 Scenario 2:

-For RAN AI/ML capabilities the ML training function is located in the 3GPP RAN domain-specific management function while the AI/ML inference function is located in gNB.
+For RAN AI/ML capabilities, the ML training function is located in the 3GPP RAN domain-specific management function while the AI/ML inference function is located in gNB.
 See figure 4a.2-2.

 Figure 4a.2-2: Management where the ML training is located in RAN domain management function and AI/ML inference is located in gNB